-We begin by applying the energy estimate with the multiplier $T$, which allows us to prove the following: \begin{proposition}[The $T$-energy estimate on two charge microstates] Let $g$ be a metric describing a two charge microstate geometry (\ref{equation two charge metric}), and let $u$ solve the wave equation $\Box_g u = 0$.
+We begin by applying the energy estimate with the multiplier $T$, which allows us to prove the following: \begin{proposition}[The $T$-energy estimate on two charge microstates] Let $u$ solve the wave equation $\Box_g u = 0$ on a two charge microstate geometry, with metric \eqref{equation two charge metric}.
 Then for any $t \geq 0$ and any $\epsilon > 0$ we have the following \emph{degenerate} energy estimate:

 In addition, there is a positive constant $C(\epsilon) > 0$ such that

 \end{proposition}